Bassam Mallick

 A year later, the cycles haven't normalised.
 The weight came off and then came back.
 The metformin caused some loose stools but didn't fix anything visible.
 She's back in the same chair feeling like nothing worked.

 This is the most common Indian PCOS story, and almost all of it is fixable — but not with metformin alone.
+In fact, the international evidence-based guideline for PCOS names lifestyle change — diet, exercise, and modest weight reduction — as the first-line management for the condition (Teede et al., international PCOS guideline, 2018).
 After more than a decade of coaching women through PCOS across India and the Gulf, the pattern that consistently moves cycles, insulin, androgens and body composition is a structured lifestyle protocol with five honest, evidence-supported levers.
 Medication is sometimes part of that picture and sometimes isn't.
 But the lifestyle work is non-negotiable.

 This guide is education, not personalised medical advice.
 PCOS is a clinical diagnosis.
 Symptoms similar to PCOS can also point to thyroid disorders, hyperprolactinemia, congenital adrenal hyperplasia and other conditions that need a proper workup.
 Please see a qualified gynaecologist or endocrinologist before changing anything you're medicated on.